Artalus/cpptooling/_posts/2019-03-11-conan-travis-speedup.md

 # What about Appveyor?

-Appveyor too have [build cache](https://www.appveyor.com/docs/build-cache/), but bear in mind that there is a `[1GB for free plan] hard quota which means the build will fail while trying to upload cache item exceeding the quota.`
+Appveyor too has [build cache](https://www.appveyor.com/docs/build-cache/), but bear in mind that there is a `[1GB for free plan] hard quota which means the build will fail while trying to upload cache item exceeding the quota.`

 Logic stays almost the same: you cache `'%USERPROFILE%\.conan\data'` (mind the quotes!), and you might also want to cache `C:\.conan` if you encounter the [`short_paths`](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#short-paths) problems (see [this](https://cpplang.slack.com/archives/C77T8CBFB/p1520795953000093) discussion for additional info).